Polish cuisine: Middle Ages

-Polish cuisine in the Middle Ages was based on dishes made of agricultural produce and cereal crops (millet, rye, wheat), meats of wild and farm animals, fruits, forest berries and game, honey, herbs, and local spices.
-It was known above all for abundant use of salt from Wieliczka and permanent presence of groats (kasza).
+Polish cuisine in the Middle Ages was based on dishes made of agricultural produce and cereal crops (millet, rye, wheat), meats of wild and farm animals, fruits, forest fungi, berries and game, honey, herbs, and local spices.
+It was known above all for abundant use of salt from Wieliczka Salt Mine and permanent presence of groats (kasza).
 A high calorific value of dishes and drinking beer or mead as a basic drink was typical of Middle Ages Polish cuisine.

-During the Middle Ages the cuisine of Poland was heavy and spicy.
+During the Middle Ages Polish cuisine was heavy and spicy.
 Two main ingredients were meat (both game and beef) and cereal.
-The latter consisted initially of proso millet, but later in the Middle Ages other types of cereal became widely used.
-Most commoners did not eat bread and instead consumed cereals in the forms of kasza or various types of flatbread, some of which (for instance kołacz) are considered traditional recipes even in the 21st century.
-Apart from cereals, a large portion of the daily diet of mediaeval Poles consisted of beans, mostly broad beans and peas.
-As the territory of Poland was densely forested, usage of mushrooms, forest berries, nuts, and wild honey was also widespread.
+The latter consisted initially of proso millet, but in the Late Middle Ages other types of cereal became widely used.
+Most country people did not eat bread but consumed cereals in the form of kasza or various types of flatbread.
+Some of these (for instance kołacz) are considered traditional recipes even in the 21st century.
+Apart from cereals, a large portion of the daily diet of mediaeval Poles consisted of pulses, mostly broad beans and peas.
+As the territory of Poland was densely forested, usage of fungi, forest berries, nuts, and wild honey was also widespread.
 Among the delicacies of the Polish nobility were honey-braised bear paws served with horseradish-flavoured salad, smoked bear tongue, and bear bacon (bears are now protected in Poland).

-Thanks to close trade relations with Turkey and the countries in the Caucasus, the price of spices (such as black pepper and nutmeg) was much lower in Poland than the rest of Europe, hence spicy sauces became popular.
+Owing to close trade relations with Turkey and the countries in the Caucasus, the price of spices (such as black pepper and nutmeg) was much lower in Poland than the rest of Europe, hence spicy sauces became popular.
 The usage of two basic sauces, the jucha czerwoná and jucha szará (meaning "red" and "gray blood" in Old Polish), remained widespread at least until the 18th century.

-The daily beverages included milk, whey, buttermilk, and various herb infusions.
+Daily beverages included milk, whey, buttermilk, and various herbal infusions.
 The most popular alcoholic beverages were beer and mead; however, in the 16th century, upper classes began to import Hungarian and Silesian wines.
 Mead was so widespread that in the 13th century Prince Leszek I the White explained to the Pope that Polish knights could not participate in a crusade as there was no mead in the Holy Land.
 Also, vodka became popular, possibly among the lower classes first.
 There is written evidence suggesting that vodka originated in Poland.
 The word "vodka" was recorded for the first time ever in 1405 in Akta Grodzkie, the court documents from the Palatinate of Sandomierz in Poland.
 At that time, the word wódka (vodka) referred to chemical compounds such as medicines and cosmetic cleansers, while the popular beverage was called gorzałka [ɡɔˈʐawka] (from the Old Polish gorzeć).